deepchecks/deepchecks/docs/source/tutorials/vision/detection_tutorial.rst

 Implementing the DetectionData class
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+The checks in the package calculate various quantities over the data, labels and predictions.
+In order to do that,
+those must be in a pre-defined format, according to the task type.
-The first step is to implement a class that enables deepchecks to interact with your model and data.
+The first step is to implement a class that enables deepchecks to interact with your model and data and transform
-The appropriate class to implement should be selected according to you models task type.
-In this tutorial,
+them to this pre-defined format, which is set for each task type.
-we will implement the object detection task type by implementing a class that inherits from the
+In this tutorial, we will implement the object detection task type by implementing a class that inherits from the
 :class:`deepchecks.vision.detection_data.DetectionData` class.

 The DetectionData class is containing additional data and general methods intended for easily accessing metadata